relnaggar/parked/README.md

 # parked
-Static website used for parked domains
+Static webpage used for parked domains